 Let’s face it, we celebrate with sugar, we use it to comfort ourselves and others.
 Just think of how a crying child is often given a lollipop to attempt to quiet them down.

-Is it possible to say no to sugar if we surrounds ourself with high carb foods?
+Is it possible to say no to sugar if we surround ourselves with high carb foods?
 Don’t you agree that it would be easier to pass a temptation if it were not always nearby?

 Would we ask an alcoholic to just be strong around a liquor cabinet?
 Of course not.
-Yet we somehow feel that it’s easy to be surrounded by trigger foods and to just learn to say no. Unfortunately, for someone with a food addiction it can be very challenging.
+Yet we somehow feel that it’s easy to be surrounded by trigger foods and to just learn to say no. Unfortunately, for someone with food addiction, it can be very challenging.